Case Study Examples - Consulting Support

 - Other: It is usual as part of such an evaluation to quantify (even if only approximately) the benefits of various performance improvement measures.
 Discussions about implementation of the various measures with middle management are also important, especially to secure agreement and buy-in.
 If required, MCI can also define responsibilities and milestones for an agreed set of next steps, and visit after some months to check on progress and / or amend improvement targets.

-See other case studies, such as the banker or the sales manager.
+See other case studies, such as the banker, the sales manager or the viability assessment.

 Check out our top 5 rules for selecting a steel consultant.